Pay Your Enrollment Fee

 Know How Residency Affects Your Tuition

 Residency is a policy established by the University System of Maryland (USM) to make sure there is a fair and equitable process to determine a student’s classification and tuition rates across all Maryland state schools.
-Coppin State University uses residency information to determine if a student is considered a Maryland resident, and is therefore eligible for in-state tuition status.
+Coppin State University uses residency information to determine if a student is considered a Maryland resident and is therefore eligible for in-state tuition status.
 The USM site also has available Frequently Asked Questions information regarding residency to assist you as you complete the residency form.

 In-State Residency Eligibility